Pinkwjp/sentiment-analysis-with-transformer-on-IMDB/README.md

-sentiment analysis with transformer on IMDB reviews fine-tuned with keras_tuner for improved performance
+sentiment analysis with transformer on IMDB reviews,
+fine-tuned with keras_tuner for improved performance